flatlining/beacon-simulator/README.md

 # Beacon Simulator

-Node Eddystone and iBeacon simulator for Raspberry Pi
+A beacon simulator for the Raspberry Pi that supports Eddystone and iBeacon

 ## Usage